Investing in your 30s: How to build wealth while managing risk

 Automate recurring transfers

 Consistent, automated deposits turn saving into routine.
-Scheduling transfers immediately after payday ensures investing remains a priority.
+Scheduling transfers immediately after payday may help make investing a regular habit.

 Invest lump sums when possible